Good Sleep Hygiene for Kids includes Bedtime Stories!

 Around age 8-9 my son, Harmon began enjoying mostly nonfiction books such as the ones on this editors pick list.
 Last of all is a list of 100 books to read during childhood!
 Who doesn't love to curl up at night with a good book?
 If you start practicing good sleep hygiene with your children including bedtime stories, you may wake up to find your kid reading a book!

 Before you go you might like this Good Sleep Hygiene for Kids PDF.
 Make sure you are following this site or my social media so that you get notifications about future posts.
 Coming up soon: Good Sleep Hygiene for Busy Teens!
 Also, don't miss out on the Sleep Challenge, we are giving away a Heavenly Hybrid Queen Size Mattress!
+Save 20% at The Bed Boss with coupon code TOM20.

 Pin this post so you can find it later!